Prerequisites

 address_line_1 | string | The first line of the street address. |

-address_line_2 | string | The second line of the street address (e.g., apartment, suite number, or building name). |
+address_line_2 | string | The second line of the street address (optional). |

-province | string | The province component of the address (may be optional or region-specific). |
+province | string | The province component of the address (optional). |

 postal_code | string | The postal or ZIP code of the address. |